MeshMVS: Multi-View Stereo Guided Mesh Reconstruction: Methodology

 Bayesian update on the probabilities reduce to simple summation of log likelihoods~\cite{konolige1997improved}.
 Hence, the multi-view log-odds of a voxel is given by:

 where $l_i$ is the voxel's log-odds in view $i$ and $n$ is the number of input views.
-The final voxel probability $x$ is obtained by applying the inverse function of \equref{logodds} which is a sigmoid function.
+The final voxel probability $x$ is obtained by applying the inverse function of \equref{logodds} which is a sigmoid function. \figref{initial_vox} shows the voxel grid predictions at each viewpoint along with the merged grid for two sets of input images.